CAMeL-Lab/CAMeLBERT/README.md

 ### Dialect Identification:

 For the dialect identification experiments, we fine-tuned the models on four different dialect identification datasets: 1) [MADAR Corpus 26](https://www.aclweb.org/anthology/C18-1113.pdf); 2) [MADAR Corpus 6](https://www.aclweb.org/anthology/C18-1113.pdf); 3) [MADAR Twitter-5](https://www.aclweb.org/anthology/W19-4622.pdf); 4) [NADI Country-level](https://www.aclweb.org/anthology/2020.wanlp-1.9.pdf).
-We fine-tuned the models across the four datasets and we report results of the best checkpoints on the dev splits.
+We fine-tuned the models across the four datasets and we pick the best checkpoints on the dev sets to report results on the test sets.
 To run the fine-tuning:

 ```bash